-VimpelCom Ltd. (VIP), Russia’s third- largest mobile provider, is trading at the cheapest-ever level versus rival OAO MegaFon on concern expansion abroad is hobbling the company’s ability to compete in its biggest market.
+VimpelCom Ltd. (VIP:US), Russia’s third- largest mobile provider, is trading at the cheapest-ever level versus rival OAO MegaFon on concern expansion abroad is hobbling the company’s ability to compete in its biggest market.

 VimpelCom, which got 42 percent of sales from Russia in 2011, operates in 18 countries and is seeking control of its Canadian unit, Chief Executive Officer Jo Lunder said March 6.
 While both companies won fourth-generation wireless licenses in July, MegaFon overtook VimpelCom as Russia’s No. 2 mobile provider by subscribers in 2010 and offers 4G services in cities including Moscow and St. Petersburg.
 VimpelCom will roll out 4G by June, according to its website.